Hello again!

 Argostoli is a town and a former municipality on the island of Kefalonia, Ionian Islands, Greece.
 Argostoli developed into one of the busiest ports in Greece, leading to prosperity and growth.
 To the east of Argostoli, at the end of the bay, beneath the aforementioned Castle of St. George, sits the Koutavos Lagoon, a feeding ground for the Loggerhead turtles (Caretta caretta).
 Now a nature reserve, the Koutavos Lagoon was once an almost impassable swamp where mosquitoes and malaria were rife.
 Under the British governor of the island, a wooden bridge was constructed across the lagoon.

 Messina is the capital of the Italian province of Messina.
-It is situated near the Northeast corner of Sicily and is the 3rd largest city on the island of Sicily.
-The campanile holds the largest astronomical clock in the world and if full of animated mechanical statues that put on quite the show at noon.
+It is situated near the Northeast corner of Sicily and is the 3rd largest city on the island.
+The campanile holds the largest astronomical clock in the world and is full of animated mechanical statues that put on quite the show at noon.
 The city has been a Roman Catholic Archdiocese and Archimandrite seat since 1548 and is home to a locally important international fair.
-Things to see and do: Archeological Museum of Reggio di Calabria, Torre Faro observation tower over Messina Strait, Lungomare promenade at Reggio, The Fountain of Orion, The Four Fountains and The Senatory Fountain.
+Things to see and do include the Archaeological Museum of Reggio di Calabria, Torre Faro observation tower over Messina Strait, Lungomare promenade at Reggio, The Fountain of Orion, The Four Fountains and The Senatory Fountain.
+Sicily has long been a key feature on Mediterranean cruise itineraries and for good reason.
+This wonderful little island is a true gem and there’s so much to keep all the family occupied.

 La Goulette is the port of Tunis, the capital of Tunisia.
 La Goulette is linked to Tunis by the TGM railway.
 As you disembark the port it will bring you closer to a totally different and fascinating culture.
 Tunisia is one of the favorite most exotic destinations you can visit.
 There are several festivals each year, of which the largest is the Carthage International Festival which takes place in July and August with international attraction.
 Tourist attractions are: Camel ride, Cathedral of St Vincent de Paul, Dar Ben Abdallah, MuseumBab el Bahr French Gate, The Great Mosque, Old City Medina, Bardo Museum & Souks.